syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/columns/foreign-key-column.md

 ## Binding remote data

 The Foreign key column in Syncfusion Grid allows you to bind remote data for a foreign key column.
-You can assign the service data as an instance of `DataManager` to the `dataSource` property, and provide the endpoint `URL` as the data source URL.
+You can assign the service data as an instance of `DataManager` instead of using the `dataSource` property, and provide the endpoint `URL` as the data source URL.

-This example demonstrates how to use the foreign key column with remote data binding using the `ODataV4Adaptor` in the grid:
+This example demonstrates how to use the foreign key column with remote data binding using the [ODataV4Adaptor](https://ej2.syncfusion.com/aspnetcore/documentation/grid/data-binding/remote-data#odata-v4-adaptor---binding-odata-v4-service) in the grid:

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}